 Conferences and workshops should be budgeted using extraordinary care.
 Certain State of North Carolina Budget rules apply.
-Read the State Budget Manual, Section 5.8, for a detailed description of the applicable rules.
+Visit the NC Office of State Budget and Management (OSBM) to find additional information including the current budget manual which provides a detailed description of applicable rules.

 Specific Guidelines Include:

 - Meal costs should be reasonable and defensible.
 A good rule of thumb is to apply State per-diem rates (not mandatory).

 - University cannot use funds to pay for conference meals for state employees at which a conference fee was not charged unless the following conditions are met:

 - Federal grants, other grants, state or institutional trust funds (per G.S.
 116-36.1) may be used if the conditions attached to those funds allow for the provision of meals for a conference, and

 - University must have documentation of the conditions.